PennyLaneAI/pennylane-rigetti/doc/usage.rst

 Supported operations
 ====================

-All devices support all PennyLane `operations <https://pennylane.readthedocs.io/en/latest/code/ops/qubit.html>`_ and `expectation <https://pennylane.readthedocs.io/en/latest/code/expval/qubit.html>`_ values, with the exception of the PennyLane ``QubitStateVector`` state preparation operation.
+All devices support all PennyLane `operations and observables <https://pennylane.readthedocs.io/en/latest/code/ops/qubit.html>`_, with the exception of the PennyLane ``QubitStateVector`` state preparation operation.

 In addition, PennyLane-Forest provides the following PyQuil-specific operations for PennyLane.
 These are all importable from :mod:`pennylane_forest.ops <.ops>`.